Albatraoz12/U09-Training-App/README.md

 ### **userListPage**

 This component will fetch the users list and the information it has with other words the exercises saved to that list.

+### **Modal**

+There are two components, one called Modal and one ErrorModal.
+Depending on what response the users get, the correct modal will appear.

+## **Admin**

+All the admin components/pages is only avalible for users that have the role of admin.
+This is to let an admin CRUD a user

+**AdminCreatePage**
+This component is for admins to create a user

+**FindUsers**
+Lets admin fins all the user in the database

+**UserPage**
+Finds a user by id and let an admin update or delete the user.

 # **Utils**